min-seon-kim/min-seon-kim.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Selected for the Innovation Talent Scholarship by the Korean Ministry of Education.
+Selected for the <b>Innovation Talent Scholarship</b> by the Korean Ministry of Education.